juripero/ryft-server/docs/demo/2017-03-23-search-csv-format.md

 For `csv` it is `text/csv`.
 We added support of this header into ryftrest script with the `--accept` parameter.

+Swagger web-ui also supports `accept` header selector.

 ## Short description of the CSV format

 Each row in a response represents one record from the search results.
+Thus in a response we have different types of data.

-Each row in CSV format starts with the type of a record.
+In order to differ these records each row in CSV format starts with the type of a record.

 Symbol of comma (',') is the separator.

 Each record ends with the newline character ('\n').

 Each record may contains quotes and newline characters.

+We used RFC 4180 as a base.

 1. data record has type `rec`.
 Then fields from INDEX (filename,offset,length,fuzziness)